 usermod -aG wheel [username]

-Replace [username] with the name of the user you want to add to wheel.
+Replace [username] with the name of the user you want to add to the wheel group.
 The “-a” flag tells us that we just want to append the group the user’s existing profile.
 We don’t want to change or replace anything.
 The “-G” (capital) tells us that “wheel” is a supplemental group and not the primary one.

 After executing this command, log out of the user’s account and log back in.
 Now they can once again run sudo commands while belonging to the “wheel” group as shown here: